johnbillion/query-monitor/README.md

 ## PHP Errors ##

- * PHP errors (warnings, notices and stricts) are presented nicely along with their component and call stack
+ * PHP errors (warnings, notices, stricts and deprecated) are presented nicely along with their component and call stack
  * Shows an easily visible warning in the admin toolbar
- * Plays nicely with Xdebug

 ## Request ##